 High Speed USB-OTG and backing up data

-This is one of the more important features found within a phone, if you’re a travel photographer.
-Most phones support USB-OTG and unfortunately there are very, very few phone reviewers who analyse the throughput speed of the USB port.
+This is one of the more important features found within a phone if you’re a travel photographer.
+Most phones support USB-OTG but it’s really difficult to find information regarding the throughput speed of the USB port.
 In a real world scenario, you may wish to clone data from one SD card to a microSD card or to another SD card.
 The Garmin Fenix 3 Sapphire watch only allows you to record about 20MB of log files, which is fine if you’re hiking for a week or two, but if you are through-hiking the entire Pacific Crest Trail, you’ll need to move the data from the watch.
 The Garmin Fenix 5x has enough storage that you can hike for weeks at a time, but it’s always a bad idea to store all your eggs in one basket.
 The log files of a Garmin Fenix 5x are not very large and as such, a standard USB-OTG phone with USB 2.0 speeds will be fine, but if you are using a Sony a7rII and you want to backup your RAW photographs–which are about 82MB in size–you may consume several gigabytes of data in one day.
 This is where a high speed USB-OTG port is borderline essential.

 Even if you have a camera with dual card slots, you may wish to access those photographs on the phone or make another backup to a microSD card, so you can post it to your friends, family or even workplace.
 Needless to say, I’m fairly disgusted with all the manufacturers that still insist on using slow ports!
-At the moment, the Samsung Galaxy S8, Sony Xperia XZ Premium (not the small version) and the Google Pixel are worth considering; however, I don’t like the Google Pixel due to its lack of water resistance.
-The Samsung Galaxy S8 is the best in my opinion, but I would wait until the Samsung Galaxy Note 8 is released.
+At the moment, the Samsung Galaxy Note 8, Samsung Galaxy S8, Sony Xperia XZ Premium and the Google Pixel are worth considering; however, I don’t like the Google Pixel due to its subpar water resistance.
+The Samsung Galaxy S8 and the Samsung Galaxy Note 8 are the best in my opinion.

 Blood Oxygen meters are not found within many phones and most of the time, it’s pretty much a gimmick.
-However, it is useful at telling you roughly how much oxygen is in the air, and at high altitudes, this can be useful–especially if you have a heart condition.
-Overall, I would rate this feature as not that important.
-It’s nice to have but it’s not worth making a purchasing decision over.
+However, they can give you a clue as to how much oxygen is in the air, and at high altitudes this can be useful–especially if you have a heart condition.
+I wouldn’t make a purchase decision over this feature alone but it’s nice to have.

 This feature is worth making a purchasing decision over as it’s extremely useful.
-It allows you to unlock your phone with gloves on, and this is especially useful at night if you are cold.
+It allows you to unlock your phone with gloves on, and this great at night when you’re cold.
 It works better in cold environments as the camera uses a form of thermal imaging.
-Despite saying this is worth making a purchasing decision over, there is only one phone with a decent Iris Scanner–the Samsung Galaxy S8.
-If you don’t mind waiting, again I’d suggest the Samsung Galaxy Note 8.
+Despite saying this is worth making a purchasing decision over, there are only a few companies that do a good job of implementing this feature.

 Writing down ideas, whether that’s a shopping list for a re-supply or a specific point of interest you wish to visit, is important.
 Every phone on the market has this feature and you don’t need to give it too much thought.
 What you may wish to consider is the applications available for writing notes and the way in which you write a note, again I’d suggest the Samsung Galaxy Note 8.